aws/aws-cdi-sdk/INSTALL_GUIDE_LINUX.md

 For Linux installations, follow step 3 in [launch an Elastic Fabric Adapter (EFA)-capable instance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa-start.html), with the following additions to the step **Install the EFA software**:

+**Note**: EFA installer version v1.22.1 is the last installer version that will support Ubuntu 18.04 LTS (Bionic Beaver) as this distribution reaches the end of 5-year standard support by May 2023.
+For details, see Ubuntu lifecycle documentation.
+Future versions of EFA installer will not contain support for Ubuntu 18.04 LTS.

  - During **Connect to the instance you launched**, once your instance has booted, you can find the public IP you requested earlier by clicking on the instance and looking for “IPv4 Public IP” in the pane below your instance list.
 Use that IP address to SSH to your new instance.
     - If you cannot connect (connection times out), you may have forgotten to add an SSH rule to your security group, or you may need to set up an internet gateway for your Virtual Private Cloud (VPC) and add a route to your subnet.
 You can find more information about setting up SSH access and connecting to the instance at [accessing Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html).
     - The default user name for Amazon Linux 2 instances is ```ec2-user```, on CentOS it’s ```centos```, and on Ubuntu, it’s ```ubuntu```.
 - During **Install the EFA software.**, install the minimum version of the EFA software using the command shown below.
 This will not install libfabric; the AWS CDI SDK uses its own versions.

     ```sudo ./efa_installer.sh -y --minimal```
+    **Note**: The SDK may be installed on a system that does not contain an EFA adapter.
+However, the system can only be used for building EFA enabled applications or testing applications that use the socket adapters.
+Use this command to skip EFA kernel installation and device verification:

+    ```sudo ./efa_installer.sh -y --minimal --skip-kmod --no-verify```

 1. During **Confirm that the EFA software components were successfully installed**, note that the ```fi_info``` command does not work when installing the minimum version of EFA software.
 You will perform this check later after installing the AWS CDI SDK.